chrisekelley/tangy/README.md

 git clone git@github.com:tangerine-community/tangy
 cd tangy
 bower install
-polymer serve
+npm install
+npm start
 ```

 ## Development setup for working on Editor functions
-If you need to test any part of the application that uses the editor functions, you have two options that you may choose depending on what you need to test.
-If you just need to test CKEditor's abilities, turn off hiding of the `editorButtons` in `TangyApp.ready()`.
-Then you may click edit/view as you please.
 If you want the save/new page/new form buttons to work, you'll need to get the site into Beaker as a Dat that it holds the private key for.

 - Step 1: Create a site in Beaker Browser, call it `tangy-sandbox`.
 - Step 2: When viewing your new dat site in Beaker's library view at `beaker://library/<dat UUID>`, click the dropdown menu in the top right of the page, click "change folder" and then select the root folder of the tangy repository.